SurgVidLM: Towards Multi-grained Surgical Video Understanding with Large Language Model: Methodology

 Using the augmented texts as context, we construct a multi-grained instruction-tuning dataset with GPT-4, introducing granularity-specific visual question-answer pairs to enhance the model’s understanding of surgical videos.
 At the full-video level, the model is trained on summarization and perception tasks.
 For keystep-based video clips, we design three types of video understanding tasks, as illustrated in the purple part of Fig.~\ref{fig:dataset}: (i) \textit{Summary description task} requires the model to generate a concise summary of surgical keysteps. (ii) \textit{Temporal visual reasoning task (Plan, Pre-requisites)} intends to understand the temporal order of surgical operations and infer the prerequisites or planning steps for specific actions.
 For example, if a clip shows the suturing process, the task might require the model to deduce that the prerequisite steps of tissue alignment and needle preparation are needed prior to suturing. (iii) \textit{Perceptual visual reasoning task (Causal, Notice and Suggestion, Recall)} infers about causal relationships, suggestions, and recalls key information during surgical procedures.
 When observing a surgeon encountering difficulty with tissue manipulation, the model should analyze the causal relationship between improper force application and tissue damage, suggest a correction, and recall prior successful approaches in similar scenarios.
 Each keystep-based QA pair is associated with a timecode, enabling the model to align the QA pair with a specific video clip when extracting visual information.
 Finally, the SVU-31K dataset includes 1.8K QA pairs for the full video and 29.4K QA pairs for fine-grained video understanding tasks.
+Detailed information regarding the text formats, prompt designs and the number of each QA task is provided in the supplement.